Department of Clinical Research

 Tel: +44(0)20 7927 2256 Fax: +44(0)20 7927 2739

-The research interests of the Department of Clinical Research focus on diseases of public health importance in resource-constrained settings.
-The Department has particular strengths in mycobacterial disease (tuberculosis and leprosy), malaria, sexually transmitted infections, HIV/AIDS, eye health, and tropical and travel medicine.
+The research interests of the Department of Clinical Research focus on diseases of public health importance in resource-constrained settings, with particular strengths in mycobacterial disease (tuberculosis and leprosy), malaria, sexually transmitted infections, HIV/AIDS, eye health and disability, and tropical and travel medicine.

-Activities include trials of new therapies, vaccines and educational interventions; population and clinic-based epidemiological studies; the development and evaluation of new diagnostic tests; studies investigating the immunological and molecular correlates of pathogenesis and protective immunity, and genetic polymorphisms conferring protection or susceptibility to infectious diseases; health services research which aims to identify the most efficient and cost-effective way to deliver health care; and health policy analysis.
+Activities include trials of new therapies, vaccines and public health interventions; population and clinic-based epidemiological studies; the development and evaluation of new diagnostic tests; studies investigating the immunological and molecular correlates of pathogenesis and protective immunity, and genetic polymorphisms conferring protection or susceptibility to infectious diseases; health services research which aims to identify the most efficient and cost-effective ways to deliver health care, interwoven with health policy analysis.

 Details of some of the larger research projects and groups can be found on our Research page